w3c/openscreenprotocol/mdns.md

 ## Platform support

-mDNS has been supported on Mac OS X since version 10.2 (released in 2002) under the brand name Rendezvous (later Bonjour), and iOS since its initial release in 2007.
+mDNS has been supported on Mac OS X since version 10.2 (released in 2002) under the brand name Rendezvous (now Bonjour), and iOS since its initial release in 2007.
 It has been supported in Android since version 4.1 (Jelly Bean, released in 2012).